-Definition name Setting value Data source type Specify the data source type.
-"CONFIGSYSDSN": A system data source is created.
+Definition name Setting value

+Data source Specify the data source type.

+type "CONFIGSYSDSN": A system data source is created.
 This requires user admin rights.
 The data source can be used by all users of the same computer.

-"CONFIGDSN": A user data source is created.
+- "CONFIGDSN": A user data source is created.
 The data source can be used by the current user only.

-Definition name Setting value

 G Note

 When CONFIGSYSDSN is specified as the data source type, it is necessary to execute the command in the command prompt in administrator mode.

 ODBC driver Specify an ODBC driver name that has already been registered on the system.

 name Specify one of the following.

-G Note

-The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
-Do not include the angle brackets in the string.
+Whether Second

-"Fujitsu Enterprise Postgres Unicode <fujitsuEnterprisePostgresClientVers>" Specify this driver name if using Unicode as the application encoding system.
+"Fujitsu Enterprise Postgres Unicode <fujitsuenterprisepostgresclientvers></fujitsuenterprisepostgresclientvers>" Specify this driver name if using Unicode as the application encoding system.

 "Fujitsu Enterprise Postgres ANSI <fujitsuEnterprisePostgresClientVers>" Specify this driver name if using other than Unicode as the application encoding system.

 Option name The following items must be set:

 - "DSN": Specify the data source name.

 - "Servername": Specify the host name for the database server.

 - "Port": Specify the port number for connection to the database

 - "Database": Specify the database name.

 Specify the following values as required:

 - "UID": User ID

 - "Password": Password

-"SSLMode": Specify to encrypt communications.
+Definition name Setting value "SSLMode": Specify to encrypt communications.
 The default is "disable".
 Refer to the SSLMode explanation in the table under step 5 of "3.2.2.1 Registering Using GUI" for information on how to configure SSLMode.
 File Name You can output process information to a file when creating a data source.
 This operand can be omitted.